Is Running Bad For Your Knees?

 You are currently viewing Is Running Bad For Your Knees?

-You may have heard that running is bad for your knees, from well-meaning family members, friends, colleagues or even doctors and healthcare professionals.
+You may have heard that running is bad for your knees, from well-meaning family members, friends, colleagues or even healthcare professionals.
 By ‘bad for your knees’ what they are actually likely meaning is that they believe that running can cause, increase the risk of, or worsen, osteoarthritis.

-We have written a separate, more detailed post on osteoarthritis here.
-If you would like to know more about this complex and multifactorial disease of the joints it is well worth a read, or bookmarking and coming back to.
-There is rarely one obvious cause of osteoarthritis, but there are a number of known risk factors which include: increasing age, female sex, obesity, prior injury to the joint, low bone density, muscle weakness, joint laxity, some genetic factors and prior repetitive over-use of the joint.
+There’s rarely one obvious cause of osteoarthritis, but there are a number of known risk factors which include: increasing age, female sex, obesity, prior injury to the joint, low bone density, muscle weakness, joint laxity, some genetic factors and prior repetitive over-use of the joint.

 It is that last point – prior repetitive over-use of the joint which is often used as the rationale for the fear of running.